 Chipolatas with Baked Beans is a quick and easy recipe perfect for breakfast, brunch or weeknight dinner!
 Use either beef, pork or chicken mini chipolatas in a rich tomato sauce with baked beans, spinach and cherry tomatoes.

-Soup recipes like our Meatball Tomato Soup and Grilled Cheese and Tomato Soup are delicious ways to get lots of veggies into a meal!
-Here we take that idea and create a slurp worthy textured breakfast recipe that is a great alternative to either our Zucchini Slice or Gluten Free Zucchini Slice.
-For something different try the Smashed Avocado recipe!
+Breakfast is served with our Salmon Avocado Toast.
+Cross that with soup recipes like our Meatball Tomato Soup and Grilled Cheese and Tomato Soup and we get a bowl of chipolatas in a rich tomato sauce!
+This recipe is a great alternative to either our Zucchini Slice or Gluten Free Zucchini Slice.
+For something completely different try the Smashed Avocado recipe!

 If Baked Beans are your thing, then you might like to try our Baked Bean Toastie!

 What is the difference between Chipolatas and Sausages?

 The difference between chipolatas and sausages is their size.

 Sausages come in all different shapes and sizes with the most common being the long thin traditional beef sausage.
 Chipolatas are much smaller and about 1/2 the length of a regular sausage.

 Chipolata Sausages recipes are the best as they bring a party vibe to the plate with endless possibilities!!